ActiveOrganisation/disciple-php-example-code/README.md

 https://github.com/Disciple-Media/disciple-sample-code/tree/master/symmetric-encryption/php

-It says that you need a dependency: https://github.com/paragonie/random_compat (PHP 5.x)
+However, this code is really for testing via command line and not relevant for this use case.

-This is not the case when doing it via a web URL
+It says that you need a dependency: https://github.com/paragonie/random_compat (PHP 5.x).
+This is not the case when doing it via a web URL so just ignore the random dependency.